 One of the alternative books for your acquaintance with the basic theory giving a good overview of the software architect’s work.
 It describes the essential skills which are needed to be an architect, from the way of thinking to the knowledge of various technologies.
 Also, there are considerations on the attributes of quality and other areas of software architecture.

 by Martin Fowler

-A wonderful book, which describes the cases that developers of enterprise applications have to deal with, as well as ways to solve those issues.
+An excellent book, which describes the cases that developers of enterprise applications have to deal with, as well as ways to solve those issues.
 One of the advantages is that the proposed solutions can be applied to many different technological stacks.
-However, in general this book is more suitable for a developer or a system architect than for a solution/enterprise architect, since it describes low-level problems and solutions.
+However, in general, this book is more suitable for a developer or a system architect than for a solution/enterprise architect, since it describes low-level problems and solutions.

 By Eric Evans